Lakeland Village Nursing Facility

 Short-term Care Quality

-The last area we scored turned out to be this facility's worst area.
-However, even its lowest point would be a highlight for many nursing homes.
-We gave it a strong grade of B for short-term care.
-In the category of short-term care, we endeavor to assess indicators of a facility's rehabilitation services.
-We assess the nursing home's skilled nursing services, such as the ones performed by registered nurses and physical and occupational therapists.
-Unfortunately, it doesn't look like this facility provided data regarding its registered nurse or physical therapy staffing.
-The last datapoint we considered in this area is the percentage of patients who returned home from the nursing home.
-We found that 0 percent of this nursing home's residents returned home as opposed to remaining at the facility on a permanent basis.
+Turning to our fourth category, this nursing home received a strong short-term care score.
+We awarded it a B+ in this area, rounding out one of our more impressive report cards.
+In the category of short-term care, we strive to qualify indicators of a nursing home's rehabilitation services.
+We analyze the nursing home's skilled nursing services, such as the ones performed by registered nurses and various therapists.
+Unfortunately, it doesn't look like this nursing home submitted information about its staffing of registered nurses or physical therapists.
+Lastly, we looked at the number of residents that ultimately were able to return home from this nursing home.
+We found that 0 percent of this nursing home's residents were able to return home.

 Compared to national and state averages across all facilities.